BenJ3D/ChiaFarmAlert/README.md

 -The GUI interface is very slow.

--It has happened to me that the program freezes, but this does not seem to occur when run as an administrator.

 When I have time, I will create a proper program with a user-friendly interface, compatible with both Linux and Windows.

 This script is provided as-is, and the author is not responsible for any damages or losses that may occur as a result of using this script.
 The script should be used at your own risk.